capstone-kubernetes-aas/class-documents/2-vision-statement.md

 ## High-level requirements

+- The deployment pipeline must provide connectivity between container system and internet

 ### Functional requirements

-- The deployment pipeline must run on a cluster of Raspberry Pi’s.
+- The deployment pipeline must run on a cluster of Raspberry Pis
-- The deployment pipeline interface must be accessible by the local network.
+- The deployment pipeline interface must be accessible by the local network
-- The deployment pipeline must be able to deploy a user’s service to the Kubernetes cluster from a user-provided configuration file.
+- The deployment pipeline must be able to deploy a user’s service to the Kubernetes cluster from a user-provided configuration file
-- The deployment pipeline must provide a way to connect the Kubernetes pods and their services to the Internet.
+- The deployment pipeline must provide a way to connect the Kubernetes pods and their services to the Internet

 ### Non-functional requirements

-- The user must be able to view a dashboard of their service after the deployment through an user interface.
+- The user must be able to view a dashboard of their service after the deployment through an user interface
-- The user experience must be intuitive and easy to use.
+- Non-technical users must be able to deploy their application with assistance from the documentation
-- The deployment pipeline should use Kubernetes operators to automate certain tasks.
+- The deployment pipeline should use Kubernetes operators to automate certain tasks
-- The deployment pipeline should provide easy software scalability through Kubernetes.
+- The deployment pipeline should provide scalability through adding or removing the use of more Raspberry Pis through the user interface

 \pagebreak